SahilDahekar/aura/README.md

    - Access detailed vulnerability insights categorized as:
      🟥 **Critical**, 🟧 **High**, 🟨 **Low**.

+5. **Slack Intergration**
+   - Once the scan completes, .the user will get a notification on his slack channel about status of the scan.

 ### ⚡ **Automated Workflow**
 - **Kestra-Powered Automation**
   AURA leverages **Kestra** to automate the complete workflow, from initiating scans to fetching and displaying results.